linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 **Note**:
 Must be quoting and/or brackets, as appropriate.Quotes prevent the shell from reinterpreting the special characters in `tr` command sequences.Brackets should be quoted to prevent expansion by the shell.

+- iconv

+A utility for converting file(s) to a diffent encoding(character set).Its cheif use is for localization.